Arrival and Bay Hill

 Moderate to Challenging

-Fly into Orlando International Airport (MCO) and drive 30 minutes to Arnold Palmer's Bay Hill Club and Lodge.
+Fly into Orlando International Airport (MCO) and drive 30 minutes to Arnold Palmer's Bay Hill Club & Lodge.
 Check into the lodge and take an afternoon tee time on the Champion and Challenger nines.

 Two accommodation bases keep driving manageable.
-Bay Hill Lodge for Night 1, then Reunion Resort hotel for Nights 2 through 5.
+Bay Hill Lodge for Night 1, then the Reunion Resort hotel for Nights 2 through 5.
 Grand Cypress sits between the two, making it a natural transition-day round.
 A rental car is necessary; the courses span a 30-mile arc, and even the Reunion-based days benefit from car access for restaurants and activities.
-Groups of four sharing a car and splitting accommodation costs will land toward the lower end of the cost range.
+Groups of four sharing a car and splitting accommodation costs will land at the lower end of the range.